2018 Ohio River

 Tour two of Marietta’s greatest treasures: the Campus Martius Museum and the Ohio River Museum.
 The Campus Martius Museum features exhibits focusing on America’s migration out west and Marietta’s earliest native inhabitants.
 Then discover the golden age of the steamboat and learn about the ecology of the Ohio River system at the Ohio River Museum.

-End your journey in the "steel city," Pittsburgh, PA.
+On Tuesday: FINALLY!
+ESCAPE!
+End your journey in the "PITTS," Pittsburgh, PA.
 No excursion, just fly home.
 Take an afternoon flight so there is no trouble about getting to the airport in time.
+Transfer to the airport is pre-booked.

 Home about 6:15, maybe.

-Built in 2015, Queen of the Mississippi offers an authentic paddle-wheeler experience with all the comforts of home.
-Guests can enjoy large staterooms with private balconies, hotel-style bathrooms, complimentary room service, complimentary WiFi, and more.
-Experience breathtaking scenery from the privacy of your stateroom as the Queen of the Mississippi makes its way down the legendary river.
-Unlike the American Queen, there is no quick food pickup place.
+Built in 2015, "Cattle Barge" (Queen) of the Mississippi offers an authentic paddle-wheeler experience with all the comforts of home.
+Guests can enjoy large staterooms with private balconies, hotel-style bathrooms, complimentary WiFi, and more.
+Experience breathtaking scenery from the privacy of your stateroom as the Cattle Bare of the Mississippi makes its way down the legendary river.
+Unlike the "Abominable Peasant", there is no quick food pickup place.
 We're stuck with the long meals.

 Single (Private Balcony) -- 18 of them in purple.
 My "Cell" is #326.